The Best Note-Taking Methods for Visual Learners

 * Disclaimer * Some of the posted links are affiliate programs.
 By clicking these links, I may receive monetary compensation.
 This will not alter the price or change the buyer's experience.

-We have to be able to see the information to truly understand it.
-Even if it is in our minds.
-Pictures and models of concepts are critical to true understanding and interpretation with us.
-We require illustrations, demonstrations, and to be able to move it around and see it.
+We have to be able to see the information to truly comprehend it, even if it is in our minds.
+Pictures and models of concepts are critical to our understanding and interpretation.
+We require illustrations, demonstrations, and the ability to move the information around and see it from all angles.

-Lectures are a blessing and a curse for the visual learner.
+Lectures are both a blessing and a curse for the visual learner.
 You can get pictures from the slides.
 Still, you have to put all of your learnings into words.
-You leave the lecture hall with pages upon pages of notes that you now have to find a way to take in and understand.
+You leave the lecture hall with pages upon pages of notes that you now have to find a way to take in and understand, which can make your study sessions overwhelming.

-Today we are going to discuss tips for note-taking suited explicitly for visual learners.
+Today, we will discuss tips for note-taking that are explicitly suited for visual learners.
 These will show you exactly how to improve your note-taking skills so you can excel in your classes.

 DOWNLOAD NOW: FREE STUDY PLANNER & ACTIVITY TRACKER